 Where: Corner of Chester Jaycox roads, Avon, OH (just north of I-90)

-When: Early/mid-September in 2020.
+When: Early/mid-October in 2021.
 The sunflower field is open to visitors from dawn until dusk.
 Maria’s Shop at the Avon field is open most daylight hours, and you can find an ice cream truck there on Friday evenings, and on Saturdays and Sundays.

 The original Maria’s Field of Hope is located in Avon, Ohio, at the intersection of Chester and Jaycox roads.
-This field is much larger (780,000 seeds planted on 26 acres of land), and in 2020 started blooming in early September.
+This field is much larger (460,000 seeds planted on 23 acres of land in 2021), and will likely start blooming this year in early October.

-This field is large and sprawling (perfect for social distancing in 2020!), and is a beautiful spot to go for a September stroll or to take some photos.
+This field is large and sprawling, and is a beautiful spot to go for an autumn stroll or to take some photos.

 Just keep in mind how BIG this field is; don’t feel like you have to only follow the main trail through the flowers that everyone else is following.
 Spread yourself out; there are lots of pathways to explore in different parts of the field.

-Parking for this sunflower field is in a grassy area next to a Planet Fitness parking lot (keep in mind that it can be muddy if the weather is wet), and is free.
+Parking for this sunflower field is in a grassy area next to a Planet Fitness parking lot, and is free.
+(Just keep in mind that it can be muddy if the weather is wet.)

 Entry to the Avon sunflower field is once again free, with donations encouraged and flower dedications and a small shop available.
-In 2020, there’s an ice cream truck and small lemonade stand there on weekends, too.
+In 2020, there was an ice cream truck and small lemonade stand there on weekends, too.

 Tips for visiting Maria’s Field of Hope